franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 ![New scheduling modes with OpenProject 15.4: Automatic and Manual - in Gantt view](https://openproject-docs.s3.eu-central-1.amazonaws.com/videos/OpenProject_automatic_scheduling.mp4)

+[!NOTE]
+With the updates of the scheduling mode in this release, an automatic entry will be added to the **Activity** of the work package: "*Scheduling mode set to: [..]*".
+If you are using the *updated at* information of work packages, for example, by including this information in work package lists, be aware that the most recent activity in the work packages will be updated accordingly.

 To learn more about how this change might help you manage your projects, please read [this blog article on the new automatic scheduling mode](https://www.openproject.org/blog/new-automatic-scheduling-mode/) that we published some weeks ago.
 [See our documentation](../../user-guide/work-packages/set-change-dates/) to get detailed information about how to use the automatic scheduling mode.

 #### Single date mode